NEOLabs-software/fnaf1-linux/README.md

 ### IMPORTANT: no longer maintained

+and even worse, npm install process is weird, so dont use it

 > This is made using electron and node

 fnaf1-Linux is a port of fnaf on HTML code, launched by electron, and controlled using npm.